cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Precision (Positive Predictive Value)

 Among all transactions the model flagged as “fraud” (predicted positive), precision is the fraction that were actually fraud.
 High precision means **few false positives** – the model doesn’t cry wolf often.
 Precision is crucial for operational efficiency: low precision means investigators waste time on many false alarms, and customers suffer unnecessary declines.
 In formulas, Precision = TP / (TP + FP).
 For fraud, a precision of 0.50 would mean half of the alerts are real fraud.
-Many top systems aim for very high precision (e.g. 0.9+) at low fraud rates, but there’s a trade-off with recall.
+Many top systems aim for very high precision (e.g., 0.9+) at low fraud rates, but there’s a trade-off with recall.
 Precision is often reported at a certain operating point or as an average if multiple thresholds are considered.
 An example interpretation: *“Of transactions our system blocked, 95% were indeed fraudulent”* – that’s a precision of 95%.*

 ## Recall (True Positive Rate or Sensitivity)